 Getting divorced is a journey and not a destination.
 When one era in your life ends it is normal to feel somewhat despondent.
 But when you plan carefully and recognize that your heart is still healing you can navigate the holidays with a little less grief.
 Often, your heart will begin to mend as you open yourself up to creating new, happy memories!

-If you have any questions about divorce, call the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free consultation.
+If you have any questions about divorce, call the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free 30 minute in office consultation.